PartialVolume/shredos.x86_64/README.md

 ```

 ## How to wipe drives on headless systems or systems with faulty display hardware.
 (For use on secure LANs only)
-ShredOS includes a user enabled telnet server.
-The downloadable .img images are supplied with telnet disabled as default.
+ShredOS includes a user enabled Telnet server.
+The downloadable .img images are supplied with Telnet disabled as default.

-To enable the telnet server, edit /boot/grub/grub.cfg or/and /EFI/BOOT/grub.cfg and on the USB flash drive, add `telnetd=enable` to the kernel command line.
+To enable the Telnet server, edit /boot/grub/grub.cfg or/and /EFI/BOOT/grub.cfg and on the USB flash drive, add `telnetd=enable` to the kernel command line.

 Example:
 ```